KevinBian107/ensemble-imbalanced-data/README.md

   style="width: 100%; height: 400px; border: none;"
 ></iframe>

-This result is **significant with a p vlaue less than 0.05**, we reject the null hypothesis!
-Seems like our model is prettu robust for the group of vegan + vegetarian.
+This result is **significant with [P < 0.05]**, we failed to reject the null hypothesis that classifier's accuracy is the same for both `recipes` with vegan + vegetarian tags and non vegan + vegetarian tags.
+Seems like our model is pretty robust for the group of vegan + vegetarian.

 # References
 1. Potential alternative approach to solve imbalanced data issue using [Balanced Random Forest](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html)